 Work to establish a perimeter and response area will be done in conjunction with the local authority and regulatory bodies on site.
 Every attempt must be made to ensure safety of responders and the public.
-Should the isolation area impact a roadway, railway, waterway or areas with large number of people or transient populations present, it is vital to work closely and quickly with the local authority.
+Should the isolation area impact a roadway, railway, waterway, or areas with large number of people or transient populations present, it is vital to work closely and quickly with the local authority.
 If the isolation perimeter crosses a public road, establish roadblocks to warn travellers not to pass through the potentially affected area and not to interfere with vehicles responding to the emergency.
 Capture information on Roadblock logs of those encountered at roadblocks.

-6.6.2 Public re-entry
+Public re-entry

-Approval must be obtained from the AER and Alberta Health Services before the public re-enters surface developments that have been exposed to hazardous substances.
+Approval must be obtained from the regulators and Alberta Health Services before the public re-enters surface developments that have been exposed to hazardous substances.

-6.6.3 Hot Warm and Cold Zones
+Hot, Warm and Cold zones